telliott99/MySwift2/chapter3/basic_sort_alg.rst

 https://en.wikipedia.org/wiki/Insertion_sort

+As before, the part of the array to the left of the current index is maintained in sorted order.

-I found this one hard to write.
-We move across the array from left to right and take the next value as it comes, no matter whether large or small.
-The part of the array to the left of the current index is maintained in sorted order.
-For each new value, we find the correct place to insert it, moving elements as necessary.
+We move across the array from left to right and simply take the next value as it comes, no matter whether large or small.
+For each new value, we determine the correct place to insert it, moving elements as necessary.

-I found it easier to construct a new array to place the value correctly.
+This one was hard to write.
+In the end, I found it easier to construct a new array to place the value correctly.
+We can do better than this.

 .. sourcecode:: swift